Share your Open Learning Story with us

 • Generate a customer profitability profile.

-• Apply process costing techniques using the weighted average and first-in, first-out (FIFO) methods.
+• Apply process costing techniques using the weighted average and FIFO methods and incorporating transferred-in costs, spoilage, rework and scrap.

 • Analyze quality control problems.